 - Health effects

-Drinking can become concerning not just because of its effects and consequences, but also because of a person’s motivation for drinking.
+Drinking, using cannabis, or other drug use can become concerning not just because of the effects and consequences, but also because of a person’s motivation for doing it.

-- Drinking as a way to handle problems, feel more at ease with themselves, avoid certain feelings, and/or to excuse their behavior.
+- Drinking/drug use as a way to handle problems, feel more at ease with themselves, avoid certain feelings, and/or to excuse their behavior.

-- Using alcohol as a solution to problems, discomfort (e.g. social anxiety, coping with microaggressions), or boredom.
+- Using alcohol or other drugs as a solution to problems, discomfort (e.g. social anxiety, coping with microaggressions), or boredom.

-Having difficulty cutting back on their alcohol use, despite their best intentions.
+Having difficulty cutting back on their alcohol or other drug use, despite their best intentions.

-- Always says they won’t drink this weekend, but they end up doing so anyway, against their intentions.
+- Always says they won’t drink or use cannabis or other drugs this weekend, but they end up doing so anyway, against their intentions.

-- Often plans to have one or two drinks at a party, but then ends up having more.
-When they say they’re finished drinking for the night, you see them going to refill their beer.
+- Often plans to have one or two drinks, but then ends up having more.
+When they say they’re finished drinking for the night, you see them getting more.
 The next morning you check in with them and they tell you they were blackout most of the night.

-- Frequently drinks in situations where one usually wouldn’t: while studying, in the middle of the day, between classes, etc. It seems as though any occasion is an occasion for them to drink.
+- Frequently drinks or uses cannabis or other drugs in situations where one usually wouldn’t: while studying, in the middle of the day, between classes, etc. It seems as though any occasion is an occasion for it.

-- Drinks in order to be able to get through the day or before stressful/uncomfortable situations so that they can handle it.
+- Drinks or uses cannabis or other drugs in order to be able to get through the day or before stressful/uncomfortable situations so that they can handle it.

-- They drink to get rid of a hangover.
+- They drink to get rid of a hangover or use cannabis or other drugs to avoid the effects of withdrawal.

-Prioritizing activities that have alcohol over ones without it.
+Prioritizing activities that have alcohol, cannabis or other drugs over ones without it.

-- Isn’t as interested in going out to dinner with you if they can’t have a couple drinks with their meal.
-Or, they’ll only go if you plan on drinking at some point in the evening.
+- Isn’t as interested in hanging out with you if they can’t have a couple drinks or something else.
+Or, they’ll only join in if you plan on drinking at some point in the evening.

 - No longer cares about favorite activities.
 For example, they don’t show up to club meetings anymore because they’re always too hungover from drinking.

-Struggling to perform because of alcohol’s physical effects (inability to concentrate, fatigue, etc.) and because of a lack of attention paid to academics/work.
+Struggling to perform because of alcohol’s physical effects (inability to concentrate, fatigue, etc.), physical effects of other drugs, and because of a lack of attention paid to academics/work.

 - Is absent often because they’re too hungover and/or they’ve stopped caring.